peopledoc/ansible-boot-lxc/README.rst

 First, novafloss.boot-lxc will start the containers and create them if they don't exist, then plays will be executed normally on rabbitmq and redis container hosts.

-Note that it uses `novafloss.ssh-agent role
-<https://github.com/novafloss/ansible-ssh-agent>`_ to ensure that an SSH agent
-is working on the host.
-While that may not be necessary on your machine, it's required to execute on fresh containers ie. in CI environments.